Post-surjectivity and balancedness of cellular automata over groups

 \section{Abstract}

 We discuss cellular automata over arbitrary finitely generated groups.
 We call a cellular automaton post-surjective if for any pair of asymptotic configurations, every pre-image of one is asymptotic to a pre-image of the other.
 The well known dual concept is pre-injectivity: a cellular automaton is pre-injective if distinct asymptotic configurations have distinct images.
 We prove that pre-injective, post-surjective cellular automata are reversible.
 Moreover, on sofic groups, post-surjectivity alone implies reversibility.
-We also prove that reversible cellular automata over arbitrary groups are balanced, that is, they preserve the uniform measure on the configuration space. \\ \\ Key words: cellular automata, reversibility, sofic groups.
+We also prove that reversible cellular automata over arbitrary groups are balanced, that is, they preserve the uniform measure on the configuration space.